Infolava/odoo_hr/README.md

-# odoo_hr
+# Infolava/odoo_hr

-Collection Odoo addons to manage Human Ressources contributed or sponsored from Infolava GmbH www.infolava.ch Master is an empty branch
+A collection of addons to extend the functionalities of official Odoo Human Resources contributed or sponsored by Infolava GmbH www.infolava.ch

+## NOTICE
+This master branch is intentionally empty.
-We create branches for each Odoo branch we support
+We create separate branches for each Odoo version we support.

+Please switch to the branch that matches the Odoo version you are interested in.

+Thanks for your feedback